fabricethilaw/sonarnet/README.md

 - SonarNet is primarily built in Kotlin

-- Inckudes a third-party dependency : [OkHttp](https://github.com/square/okhttp),
+- Includes a third-party dependency : [OkHttp](https://github.com/square/okhttp),

 - Unit tests for the core functionalities are coming very soon.